Climate Ready Grant Program

 Location of residency: CaliforniaView website Save Need help writing this grant?

-The California State Coastal Conservancy’s Climate Ready Program is soliciting proposals for projects that use nature-based solutions to adapt to impacts of climate change.
-These grants seek to encourage local governments and non-governmental organizations to take action to prepare for a changing climate by advancing planning and implementation of projects that lessen the impacts of climate change, especially within disadvantaged communities.
+The California State Coastal Conservancy’s Climate Ready program is soliciting proposals for planning and implementation of projects that increase resilience to sea level rise.
+This grant round will prioritize projects that include managed retreat, natural shoreline infrastructure, living shorelines and/or habitat enhancement.
+These grants seek to encourage local governments and non-governmental organizations to prepare for a changing climate by advancing planning and implementation of projects that lessen the impacts of climate change, especially impacts to disadvantaged communities.

-The State Coastal Conservancy has $3.8 million available for Climate Ready grants.
-There are no set minimum or maximum grant amounts, but the Conservancy anticipates funding 5-10 projects.
+The State Coastal Conservancy has $2.8 million available for Climate Ready grants.
+There are no set minimum or maximum grant amounts, but the Conservancy anticipates funding 3-5 projects

 The State Coastal Conservancy (“Conservancy”) is a state agency that works with local communities to implement multi-benefit projects that enhance coastal resources.